 Quick start

-- Enter the smallest size and largest size in pixels.
+- Enter the smallest size and largest size in pixels, such as 32px and 64px for a fluid heading.

-- Enter the viewport width where scaling should start and stop.
+- Enter the viewport width where scaling should start and stop, such as 360px and 1280px.

-- Use your site root font size so the rem output matches your CSS setup.
+- Use your site root font size, usually 16px unless your CSS changes html font-size.

 Best uses